pebreo/pebreo.github.io/begin/Part2-consciousness-solved.md

 ### Consciouness defined

-It seems like a fundamental question is not even answered yet when trying to engineer AGI : what is consciousness? i believe the confusion is because the fundamental questio  of what consviousness is not "locked down".
+It seems like a fundamental question is not even answered yet when trying to engineer machine intelligence : what is consciousness? i believe the confusion is because the fundamental questio  of what consviousness is not "locked down".

 In my view, Hawkins propose a definition that makes the most sense.
 Here's the gist: